stolostron/rhacm-docs/README.md

 - Place all changes that are relevant for the next release in the `doc_stage` (our default branch).
 - "Be kind; delete your branch."
 Delete your branch after you have merged your changes.

+## Using the board

+ - Product: Next release/future
+ - Release: GA after any limited or beta
+ - Sprint: Immediate release
+ - In progress: What we have started
+ - Awaiting Verification: In peer/dev review

 ## Doc schedule (draft, input from DE and architect)
 (Chris)
 Limited release: